PatrickCPE/sr_driver/README.md

 ---

 ## Requirements
-* ur_rtde python version(https://pypi.org/project/ur-rtde/) (must compile from source with python 2.7 flag)
+* ur_rtde python version(https://pypi.org/project/ur-rtde/) (must compile from source with python 2.7 flag if on ubuntu 16.
+If using python 3 just install via pip.)
 * Python 2.7
 * ROS Kinetic